All you need to know

-Plastic, wood, glass and metal are all recyclable.
+Plastic, wood, glass and metal are common materials used in handmade furniture and are all recyclable.
 Due to the mixed materials found in furniture, recycling can be tricky but not impossible.
 Just make sure you separate each resource.

 The plastic will be sorted by color and chemistry.
 The plastic recyclables are then torn into pieces.
 These pieces of fragmented plastic then undergo the process to remove any impurities like paper used to make labels.
 This broken-down material is then melted, bailed and casted to into a new reusable form.

 The wood will be mulched and used as ground cover or in other wood products.
 Due to the chemicals used to create pressed and treated wood there will be some limitation to the recycling.
 Wood that cannot be recycled completely will be turned into waste, reused, or as a last resort moved to a land filled.